dini-ag-kim/service-ontology/service.md

         rdfs:range xsd:nonNegativeInteger ;
         rdfs:isDefinedBy <> .

+## includes

+[includes]: #includes

+This property relates a [Service] to a thing, which is the object of that service.

+    service:includes a owl:ObjectProperty ;
+        rdfs:label "includes"@en ;
+        rdfs:domain service:Service ;
+        owl:inverseOf service:includedIn ;
+        rdfs:isDefinedBy <> .

+## includedIn

+[includedIn]: #includedin

+This property relates a thing to a [Service], which is provided on that thing.

+    service:includes a owl:ObjectProperty ;
+        rdfs:label "included in"@en ;
+        rdfs:range service:Service ;
+        owl:inverseOf service:includes ;
+        rdfs:isDefinedBy <> .

 # References

 * S. Bradner: *Key words for use in RFCs to Indicate Requirement Levels*.